BENEFITS IN FRANCE En, Neteem

 In a nutshell, Social Security in France covers the following areas:

-• Maternity and sick leave : sick leave is paid from day 4 onwards and is capped at 50.58€ net/day, while paternity leave (11 calendar days) and maternity leave (16 weeks) are capped at the double of sick leave.
+• Maternity and sick leave – sick leave is paid from day 4 onwards and is capped at 41.95€ gros/calendar day – birth leave (up to 2 months), paternity leave (up to 25 calendar days) and maternity leave (16 weeks) are capped but at 104.02€ gross/calendar day.
+Sick leave will also be covered from week 2-4 by the employer @ 90% of salary, and then life & disability insurance will top this up for longer term sick leave.

 • Disability insurance : compensates for loss of income if the ability to work is impacted.
 Amount of indemnity depends on level on disability.
+Life & disability (see below) will top this up.

 • Basic pension fund paid from age 62 (sometimes earlier if born before 1951), and also paid to surviving spouse upon death (60% of pension amount).
+Private pension fund (see below) will top this up.

-• Life insurance : a forfeitary amount of 3 681€ since 2022 paid out to heirs of deceased employee.
+• Life insurance : a forfeitary amount of 3 977€ since April 2025 paid out to heirs of deceased employee.

 • Housing benefits paid out to support social housing and housing aid for low-income households.